nx10/lnormimp-r/README.md

 )
 ```

-where `data_censored` is a numeric vector of known measurement values, `n_below` and `n_above` are the number of missing values below the lower cutoff and above the upper cutoff respecively (either of them can be set to zero to indicate no missing values) and `lower_cutoff` and `upper_cutoff` the cutoff limits.
+where `data_censored` is a numeric vector of known measurement values, `n_below` and `n_above` are the number of missing values below the lower cutoff and above the upper cutoff respectively (either of them can be set to zero to indicate no missing values) and `lower_cutoff` and `upper_cutoff` the cutoff limits.

-If a plausable measurement range is known for the data, it can be specified with the optional `range` parameter to obtain even more realistic results.
+If a plausible measurement range is known for the data, it can be specified with the optional `range` parameter to obtain even more realistic results.
 The measurement range is set by default to 0-Infinity.

 ## Example usage